-Now if you’re highly intolerant and really can’t take any lactose but you’re still craving some creamy and thick Greek yogurt.
-Here are some Greek yogurt brands that are lactose free and delicious!
+Now if you’re highly intolerant and really can’t take any lactose but you’re still craving some creamy and thick Greek yogurt there are a number of brands that are lactose free and delicious!

 Gluten sensitivity or intolerance is a condition that causes a person to react after ingesting gluten.
 Gluten is a protein found in wheat, barley and rye.
 Symptoms vary widely and can include gastrointestinal problems, joint pain, fatigue and depression.

 Luckily, almost all natural dairy products are gluten free.
 That includes Greek yogurt in its purest form, also called plain greek yogurt.
 Though it is necessary to dig into this subject a little deeper.
 Firstly because some brands use additives, which results in their plain greek yogurt containing gluten.
 Secondly, there are a lot more variations of greek yogurt on the market today, such as full fat, low-fat greek yogurt and flavored greek yogurt, which are all produced in a different way.

 The top brands on the market today make their yogurt out of only two ingredients, milk and live active cultures.
 The live active cultures are added to the milk, which then creates yogurt.
 Consequently the yogurt is strained multiple times to remove the whey, which produces Greek yogurt.
 Because milk and live active cultures are the only ingredients used, plain Greek yogurt is gluten free most of the time.
 Though there is always a chance of cross-contamination with gluten from other products a manufacturer produces that possibly do include gluten-containing additives.
 Besides cross-contamination, some brands add thickeners.
 These brands are often called Greek-style yogurt.
 You should look out for the following ingredients: gelatin, pectin, corn starch, whey protein concentrate and milk protein concentrate.
 Lastly, if you’re into flavored Greek yogurt, look out for any added thickeners and ingredients such as nuts, artificial color, chocolate, modified food starch and candies.
 All the above can be a sign of the brand not being gluten free.

 Gluten free Greek yogurt brands